Charles Hackley: Biography

 The son of Joseph H. Hackley and Salina Fuller Hackley, Charles Hackley was born in Michigan City, Indiana, on January 3, 1837.
-He was an important figure in the history of Muskegon, Michigan.
-With his father, he arrived in Muskegon in 1856 from Indiana to work on the creation of the early Michigan roadways.
+With his father, he arrived in Muskegon, Michigan in 1856 from Indiana to work on the creation of the early Michigan roadways.
 Later he became the owner of many acres of cutting grounds throughout Michigan.

-Later on (with business partner Thomas Hume) he opened the Hackley-Hume Lumber Mill on Muskegon Lake in 1854.
+With business partner Thomas Hume, he opened the Hackley-Hume Lumber Mill on Muskegon Lake in 1854.
 He married Julia E. Moore in 1864.

 After many successful years the mill of operation, the mill closed in 1894, after most of Michigan's Lower Peninsula had been effectively deforested.
 While many lumber mill owners moved their operations to the Pacific Northwest, Hackley remained in Muskegon and focused on urban revitalization of that city.

-A Republican, he held several public offices, such as Muskegon County treasurer, member of the common council, member of the Muskegon board of public works, and president of the school board.
+A Republican, he held several public offices, including Muskegon County treasurer, member of the common council, member of the Muskegon board of public works, and president of the school board.

 He died from heart disease in Muskegon on February 10, 1905.